 Let’s start with some basic information about animation degrees?

 - What can I do with an animation degree?

 - Is a degree in animation worth it?

 What Can I Do with an Animation Degree?

-Animation degrees available online and on-campus very greatly, almost as much as the stories they bring to life.
-However, animation students typically learn character design, multimedia design, 3D modeling and other software programs.
+Animation degrees are available online and on-campus vary greatly, almost as much as the stories they bring to life.
+However, animation students typically learn character design, multimedia design, 3D modeling, and other software programs.
 With an animation degree, graduates can create worlds and populate them with charming characters.
 Others with this degree work in advertising, marketing, gaming or film.
 For students with natural creativity who want to share their technical and artistic skills with a wide audience, an animation degree makes sense.